-The seaside town of Unawatuna, near Galle on the southwest tip of Sri Lanka, is known for many things: swaying coconut trees, golden sands, azure waters and rope swings that extend over the Indian Ocean surf for that all-important Instagram snap.
+The seaside town of Unawatuna, near Galle on the southwest tip of Sri Lanka, may seem an unlikely hero in a tale about Sri Lankan food.
+It’s known for many things: swaying coconut trees, golden sands, azure waters and rope swings that extend over the Indian Ocean surf for that all-important Instagram snap.

 What Unawatuna is not known for is food.
 Yet, on a four-day glutton’s tour of the teardrop island, it’s where we have our most memorable meal.
 Leading the expedition is Sri Lankan-born chef Gisela ‘Gizzy’ Alesbrook, who heads up Hotal Colombo in Hong Kong.
 She’s determined to show us the unique wonders of her nation’s under-represented cuisine (note: it is not the same as Indian food).

 The hand-drawn sign pointing down a dirt lane to Happy Spice (120 Yaddehimulla Rd) doesn’t look promising.
 The no-frills space and absence of other diners doesn’t, either.
 But concerns soon evaporate when, after taking our order, chef-owner Chintha goes to her garden to pick bunches of curry leaves.

 We follow her into the kitchen, where the tang of spice lingers – pepper, chilli, cumin, cloves, turmeric, fenugreek and cinnamon.
 Chintha cooks and shares tips with Alesbrook while her son squeezes fresh coconut milk from just-grated coconut flesh.
 Clearly, this is no place for curry in a hurry.

 A good hour later, we are feasting on a spread of Sri Lankan food that includes sweet and sour devilled squid, earthy pumpkin curry, and tuna curry that hints of the sea.